Manu199/Manu199/README.md

 ### 🔭 I’m currently working on ... looking for work!😱 🆘

-My passion for programming 💻 is growing, like a fire that slowly turns from flame to fire, I love working in a team and solving problems.🤓
+My passion for programming 💻 continues to intensify, like a spark igniting into a blazing fire.
+Collaborating within a team and tackling challenges is where I thrive. 🤓

 ### Languages and Tools: